stpettersens/rpi5-fan/README.md

 * [upx](https://github.com/upx/upx)
 * [SystemD (for provided service)](https://github.com/systemd/systemd)

-SystemD service is configured to run at 3 speed (FanSpeed.HIGH), to use automatic fan speed based on temperature thresholds, change the following line in the `control_fan_systemd.service` file before installing the service to be:
+SystemD service is configured to run at 3 speed (FanSpeed.HIGH).
+To use automatic fan speed based on temperature thresholds, change the following line in the `control_fan_systemd.service` file before installing the service to be:
 ```